darwin642/CLOUD-DEVOPS-HOMELAB/hybrid/readme.en.md

 * Microsoft Azure
 * Amazon Web Services
+* Google Cloud Platform
 * On-Premises Active Directory
 * Tailscale
 * Hybrid Identity
 * DNS
 * Network Connectivity

-The three environments are able to communicate with each other through the hybrid network.
+The four environments are able to communicate with each other through the hybrid network.

 The most important hybrid integration in the environment is between **On-Premises Active Directory and Microsoft Azure**.

-The AWS environment is maintained as a separate cloud infrastructure, while still participating in the overall hybrid network through Tailscale.
+The AWS and Google Cloud Platform environment is maintained as a separate cloud infrastructure, while still participating in the overall hybrid network through Tailscale.

 ---